Classification and statistics of cut and project sets: Basics

-That is $\mu_n \to \mu$, as required.
+That is, $\mu_j \to \mu$, as required.

 For the last assertion, assuming that $\bar \mu$ is invariant under translations by elements of $\Vint$, we need to show that \equ{eq: condition on bar mu} is satisfied.
-Using the invariance and a standard Fubini argument, it suffices to show that for any $\LL$, the Lebesgue measure of
+Letting $\mathbbm{1}_{\partial W}, \, m_{\Vint}$ denote respectively the indicator of $\partial W$ and Lebesgue measure on $\Vint$, and letting $B \subset \Vint$ be a measurable set of finite and positive measure, we have by Fubini that